PaparaoRambuddi/Coding-Assigment/README.md

 	b.
 A caterpillar can walk (crawl)
 	Implemented a Caterpillar Class by implementing Walkinganimal with simple unit tests.
 	Implemented metamorphize method which returns a Butterfly. and no method for fly()

+11. Can you share the code to count:

+how many of these animals can fly? how many of these animals can walk? how many of these animals can sing? how many of these animals can swim?
+Implemented in Solution class.

+refer the CountAnimals class which is implemented  to count fly ,walk,sing,swim animals